 Canon EOS R100: Build & handling

 The controls are simple and sensibly laid out.
-In particular we like the ON / OFF switch being anchored to the mode dial on the right-hand side of the camera; this makes it easy to quickly power up the camera with one hand, ready to start firing frames, so you don't miss a moment whether you're shooting street photography or capturing the kids playing in the yard.
+In particular I like the ON / OFF switch being anchored to the mode dial on the right-hand side of the camera; this makes it easy to quickly power up the camera with one hand, ready to start firing frames, so you don't miss a moment whether you're shooting street photography or capturing the kids playing in the yard.

 A pop-up flash is built into the top of the camera body, making it possible to keep taking shots when night falls or when shooting indoors with poor illumination.
 And on top of the flash is a hot shoe, enabling you to mount accessories like flashguns or vlogging microphones if you want to get creative.

-We only have two real reservations about the R100's handling.
+I only have two real reservations about the R100's handling.
 Firstly, the rear LCD screen does not have any touch functionality.
 While this has been fairly standard on entry-level cameras in the past, the R100 is being directly marketed at people who take pictures on their smartphones – as in, people who will expect to be able to tap the screen to take a photo or change a menu setting.

 Canon EOS R100: Performance

-When it comes to the imagery it produces, it's really hard to fault the Canon EOS R100.
+When it comes to the imagery it produces, it's really hard for me to fault the Canon EOS R100.
 Whether shooting in auto, semi-auto or full manual mode, it quite simply takes a cracking shot.

 The automatic modes behave much as a phone does, choosing the optimum settings to ensure a well-exposed image with minimal camera shake – though of course, here you also get the benefit of shallow depth of field as well (those "blurry backgrounds" that you can only get on your phone using portrait or cinematic mode).

 Flick the camera into one of the modes where you can exert manual control, though, and you can really start experimenting with things like depth of field, and freezing or blurring fast-moving images.
-Either way, you're going to get pristine images packed with rich color and plenty of detail, thanks to the 24.1MP image sensor.
+Either way, you're going to get pristine pics packed with rich color and plenty of detail, thanks to the 24.1MP image sensor.

 And with the ability to capture RAW files as well as JPEGs, you can get even more creative in the editing stage with programs like Adobe Photoshop – or even Canon's own, free Digital Photo Professional software.

 The only real limitation to the image sensor is its ISO range, which governs the camera's sensitivity to light.
-Its top end of ISO12,800 (expandable to ISO25,600) is pretty conservative, and means that grain will be introduced much sooner if you're shooting in low light conditions and relying on the ISO setting alone to expose your images (check out our What is ISO in photography? feature to find out more about this subject).
+Its top end of ISO12,800 (expandable to ISO25,600) is pretty conservative, and means that grain will be introduced much sooner if you're shooting in low light conditions and relying on the ISO setting alone to expose your images (check out my What is ISO in photography? feature to find out more about this subject).

 Still, FullHD (1080p) shooting does boast Dual Pixel AF all the way up to 60p (for semi-slow-motion shots), and if you drop down to 720p then you can capture footage in 120p (for full slow-motion).
 And all modes can employ Canon's Movie Digital Image Stabilization feature to remove camera shake from your footage.

-We should also point out two under-heralded features of the R100 that we nonetheless enjoyed using: the 4K Frame Grab (which enables you to extract a still frame from your 4K footage, so you can effectively capture a decent-quality photo from your video), as well as Hybrid Auto (which takes 2-4 seconds of video when you take a pic, so at the end of the day it can compile clips of your day out).
+I should also point out two under-heralded features of the R100 that I nonetheless enjoyed using: the 4K Frame Grab (which enables you to extract a still frame from your 4K footage, so you can effectively capture a decent-quality photo from your video), as well as Hybrid Auto (which takes 2-4 seconds of video when you take a pic, so at the end of the day it can compile clips of your day out).

 Canon EOS R100: Lab results